Wang-Yong2018/pgai/docs/pgai_rag_demo_why_customer_donot_like_pizza.md

 The best pizza I've ever eaten.
 The sauce was so tangy!
 The pizza was disgusting.
 I think the pepperoni was made from rats.
 I ordered a hot-dog and was given a pizza, but I ate it anyway.
 I hate pineapple on pizza.
 It is a disgrace.
-Somehow, it worked well on this izza though.
+Somehow, it worked well on this pizza though.
 I ate 11 slices and threw up.
 The pizza was tasty in both directions.
 ```
 #### Output